HeIIowrld/local_LLM/README.md

-# Qwen 3 8B on Intel NPU with OpenVINO-genai
+# LLMs on Intel NPU with OpenVINO-genai

 This project demonstrates running NPU-optimized LLM on an **Intel Ultra Series 1 & 2 NPU** using **OpenVINO GenAI**.